-It also needs to work in all the geographies you intend to expand into.
-Sure, it’s great to do business with another American company, but global reach is a bigger selling point.
+It must also work in all the geographies you intend to expand into.
+It’s great to do business with another American company, but global reach is a bigger selling point.

 The multi-entity accounting program you choose will ultimately depend on your company’s size, accounting needs, existing workflows and challenges.